University Grant Program

 Emerging Program Grants

 The Foundation desires to provide support to burgeoning risk management or actuarial science programs in their first five years of existence.
 This component of the Foundation’s grant program includes three opportunities for assistance:

-- Click here for information on symposium dates/locations.
+- Click here for more information on the symposiums.

-- The Foundation will make up to four awards per semester.
-Only one award per university program is permitted annually.
+- Only one award per university program is permitted annually.

 - Please complete and submit this form to be considered for this grant.
 If you have any questions, please contact Chris Timmerman, firstname.lastname@example.org.

 Extreme Risk Takers – Tempe – September 23, 2021

 Extreme Risk Takers – Atlanta – October 14, 2021

 Classroom/GIS Speakers (up to two per semester, with specific focus on the wholesale, specialty and surplus lines market)